★ Service brochure

 A nominated committee member as the main contact

 One named person, empowered to make decisions during the build.
-Two people in a decision thread roughly doubles the timeline; one person with a quick "yes / no / let me think" mandate keeps things moving.
+Two decision-makers roughly doubles the timeline.

 What you do NOT need to bring